 As we settle into autumn, new routines begin to take shape.
 Summer clothes are swiftly swapped with waterproofs, salads replaced with soups, and nights out exchanged for nights in.
 Slowly but surely, we transition in time with nature, ushering in a season of cosiness in all its forms.
-To emulate this feeling at home, you needn’t seek a major overhaul; instead, a few simple tweaks, made with practicality in mind, will create an inviting aesthetic.
-Here, Antoni Roig and Sarina Hawkins, two of the experts behind our Interior Design Service, offer their home design ideas for the autumn months.
+To emulate this feeling at home, you needn’t seek a major overhaul; instead, a few simple tweaks, made with practicality in mind, will help you to create a cosy autumn aesthetic.
+Here, Antoni Roig and Sarina Hawkins, two of the experts behind our Interior Design Service, offer their tips on how to decorate your house for autumn.

 As the nights draw in and the temperature dips, we begin to navigate our homes differently.
 Dinners are taken indoors once more; the sitting room is reappointed as the hub for entertaining; and the kitchen comes alive with new tastes and aromas.
-With this in mind, a good place to begin is by thinking about the essentials you need to make the next few months as effortless as possible – perhaps it’s a log basket for your fireplace, or some cosy soft furnishings for colder evenings?
-Avoid trends, the designers advise, and instead look for things that are useful and will last beyond the season.
+With this in mind, a good place to begin is by thinking about the essentials you need to make the next few months as effortless as possible – perhaps it’s a log basket for your fireplace or some cosy soft furnishings for colder evenings?
+Both are perfect if you’re seeking autumn living room décor but want to incorporate design elements that will last beyond the season.
 “Fashions come and go, but you’ve got to identify what reflects you, your life and your family,” explains Sarina, who advises avoiding trends where possible.
 “It’s also about choosing pieces that evoke a certain sensation – for example, a cosy throw might automatically make you think of snuggling down and watching television.
 Everyone has a different take, so look out for what speaks to you.”

 What better way to mirror nature’s transitions through your interiors than by taking inspiration from the great outdoors itself?
-Turn to florals and foliage for autumn home decorations that will instantly make your space feel more appropriate to the season, different faux flower arrangements are a great quick fix,” Hawkins says.
+Turn to florals and foliage for autumn home decorations that will instantly make your space feel more appropriate to the season.
+“Different faux flower arrangements are a great quick fix,” Sarina says.
 “Our Maple Bud branches are really lovely and work both in summer and autumn – the yellow brings a hit of sunshine, but layer in some of our lovely orange Wild Rowanberry stems and you’ll have something very autumnal.”
 You could even add an autumn wreath to your front door, to really tap into those autumn vibes inside and out.

-The designers advise looking for flowers that are actually in season, to ensure your arrangements feel authentically autumnal.
-Berries, foliage and stems, for example, will mirror the natural world and give arrangements a seasonal twist – great for autumn table décor.
+The designers also advise looking for flowers that are actually in season, to ensure your arrangements feel authentically autumnal.
+Berries, foliage and stems, for example, will mirror the natural world and give bouquets a seasonal twist – great for autumn table décor.
 “You don’t even have to go for a whole bunch,” Roig adds.
 “A few stems in a vase will bring the drama and scale that you need.
 Less is more.”